Lucas Emmanuel

-Lucas Emmanuel Araújo Macedo (born 7 June 2000), simply known as Lucas Emmanuel, is a Brazilian professional footballer who currently plays as a forward for Hong Kong Premier League club Southern.
+Lucas Emmanuel Araújo Macedo (born 7 June 2000), simply known as Lucas Emmanuel, is a Brazilian professional footballer who plays as a forward.

 Club career

 Born in Santana, Bahia, Emmanuel joined Goiás' youth categories in 2020, from Aparecida.
 He made his first team debut on 13 January 2021, coming on as a late substitute for Vinícius Lopes in a 1–0 home loss against Atlético Goianiense, for the 2020 Campeonato Goiano.

 Emmanuel scored his first senior goals on 28 January 2021, netting a brace in a 3–2 away win over Goianésia.
 In March, he suffered a knee injury which kept him sidelined for the remainder of the season; he still renewed his contract with the club on 26 November.

 Upon returning in December 2021, Emmanuel suffered another knee injury, only fully recovering in December 2022.
 He made his Série A debut on 22 March 2023, replacing Diego Gonçalves in a 1–0 away win over Vasco da Gama.

 On 7 July 2025, Emmanuel joined Hong Kong Premier League club Southern.